matrixik/rename-images/README.md

         └── 20200308-123447_02.cr2
 ```

-This way even if you shoot with multiple cameras all pictures will be sorted
+This way even if you shoot with multiple cameras all photos will be sorted
 properly (if you synchronize time on all cameras).

 Next you can change subfolders names to contain more useful info like